OSUSecLab/SGX-Enclave-Formal-Verification/README.md

 ## Remarks about Formal Modeling

 1. [SoK: Computer-Aided Cryptography](https://eprint.iacr.org/2019/1393.pdf) — describes the state of Formal Methods in a broader perspective.
 2. The equivalence of an application code and the constructed model is made by the best human effort (without proof).
-Therefore, verification results for any constructed model convey knowledge about the model rather than the application module code that it represents.
-In my opinion, this approximation (aka verification gap) is not a barrier to the utility of formal verification because verification results, especially flaws, can be double-checked back in the application code.
+Therefore, verification results for any constructed model convey knowledge about the model rather than the application code that it represents.
+In my opinion, this approximation (aka verification gap) is not a big barrier to the utility of formal verification because verification results: especially flaws can be double-checked back in the application code.
 Moreover, proving the property of an approximate model serves the purpose of formal verification well enough in many real-world cases.
 3. It is very important to understand the assumptions of the model.
 "A proof is only as good as its model" ([source](https://pure.royalholloway.ac.uk/portal/files/33074422/2018HoylandJGPhD.pdf), page 43)

 ## Acknowledgment